Bike Lock Jammed? How to fix it in 2 simple steps!

 There’s nothing worse than a jammed bike lock.
 Well, there is.
 There’s loads of things!
-But when you’re struggling with a sticky key or yanking at a frozen shackle, it’s difficult to think of any.
+But when you’re struggling with a stuck key or yanking at a frozen shackle, it’s probably difficult to think of any.

 Especially if it’s raining.

 Your lock is meant to protect you.
 And now it’s trying to screw you.
 It’s like a good friend stabbing you in the back!

 But the good news is: with the right tools and a bit of patience it's usually easy to fix a jammed bike lock.
 And there also are several things we can do to prevent it ever happening again.